 Two empty areas where the compared files will be displayed take up the majority of the window.
 You can type directly into each file pane, or paste text copied from other applications.
 Alternatively, above each file pane is an entry field that you can use to enter the path to a file that you want to compare.

 Specifying the files to compare

 To compare two text files, you can type the paths of two files into the entry fields or use the buttons on the right-hand end of the entry fields to choose files to compare.

-The Browse button opens a file-browsing sheet and the History List button displays a list of files that you have recently compared.
+The Browse button opens a file-browsing sheet and the Show history button displays a list of files that you have recently compared.

 As well as files on the local disk and network volumes, Merge is also able to directly access and compare files stored within Perforce, Subversion, and (local clones of) Mercurial and Git repositories.
 See Virtual File System (VFS) Plugins for more details.